Click on Read More and the green links which then appear.

 Escher fans in particular may find the Hungarian short Mind the Steps of interest.
 Another strange, disquieting animated short, Priit Parn’s Breakfast on the Grass, was (very loosely) inspired by Manet’s Le Déjeuener sur l’Herbe

-See also my lists Kenji’s Gallery of Great Paintings, Kenji’s Japanese Art Gallery, Kenji’s Welsh Art Gallery, Kenji’s Gallery of Indian Paintings, Paintings of Spain and Portugal, Kenji’s Journey into Latin American Painting, Kenji’s Gallery of British Paintings, and A Visit to the Louvre, with a small gallery of paintings championed in the film by that titleLer menos
+See also my lists The Best Art Films, Kenji’s Japanese Art Gallery, Kenji’s Welsh Art Gallery, Kenji’s Gallery of Indian Paintings, Paintings of Spain and Portugal, Kenji’s Journey into Latin American Painting, Kenji’s Gallery of British Paintings, and A Visit to the Louvre, with a small gallery of paintings championed in the film by that titleLer menos